IBM-Cloud/DevOps-Services-Docs/tutorials/basicbuild/index.md

 A new project is created with a copy of the code from the sample project.
 You're ready to build and deploy.

----
 <a name='build_stage'></a>
 ##Create a build stage
-The goal is to set up the Delivery Pipeline so that every time a change is delivered to the project, a build runs.
+The goal is to set up the pipeline so that every time a change is delivered to the project, a build runs.
 The Java source files are built and stored in an output directory.
 By creating the build as the first in a sequence of stages, the build will run first.
 Later, you will create a deployment stage that will begin after the build completes successfully.

 **Important:** You can complete this tutorial for free because a project is granted 60 minutes of free build time per month.
 If you exceed those 60 minutes, you might generate charges to your Bluemix account.
 For more information about Bluemix, DevOps Services, and charges, [see Configuring Bluemix billing for Bluemix DevOps Services](/docs/reference/billing/).